Table of Contents

 How to:

-• Add Masala mix of your choice and let boil for 3 minutes turn on medium
+- Add the masala mix of your choice and let it boil for 3 minutes.
+Turn on medium

-• Add sugar and milk and bring to boil on medium heat, for 3-4 minutes, stirring occasionally, make sure it doesn’t overflow.
+- Add sugar and milk and boil on medium heat for 3-4 minutes, stirring occasionally, ensuring it doesn’t overflow.

 Note: If your masala doesn’t have ginger, it can be added during the first boiling step.

 *Water temperature while making tea will depend on the tea used.
-For Black tea – around 190F, and For green tea – it is between 170F-185F.
+For Black tea – it is around 190F, and For green tea – it is between 170F-185F.

 Masala Chai with no Milk

 Make it the same way as the regular recipe; substitute milk with the same amount of water.
 Someone might wonder, why not with milk?
-There are a few reasons for people not wanting milk in their chai, such as diet and lactose intolerance.
-I know there are dairy substitutes, but they are usually loaded with hydrocolloids(carrageen, guar gum, etc.), at the end of the day, we can make our drink any way we prefer.
+A few reasons for people not wanting milk in their chai include diet and lactose intolerance.
+I know there are dairy substitutes, but they are usually loaded with hydrocolloids(carrageen, guar gum, etc.); at the end of the day, we can make our drink however we prefer.

-From a flavor point of view, one more reason for no milk, the spices are more potent, and rich, and the aromatics shine through.
+From a flavour point of view, one more reason for no milk is that the spices are more potent and rich, and the aromatics shine through.
 Using milk traps the intensity of the herbs and creates a milder drink to a certain degree.

 Black Masala Chai